-Digital wallets have become increasingly popular over the years — Apple released a digital-first credit card, “just Venmo me” has become a common phrase and you can even ride the subway by simply holding your watch or phone up to the turnstile.
+Digital wallets have become increasingly popular over the years — Apple released a digital-first credit card, “just Venmo me” has become a common phrase and you can even ride mass transit by simply holding your watch or phone up to the turnstile.

 According to a recent report by Square, the coronavirus pandemic has led to a dramatic increase in digital payment adoption “all in the name of a safety-first approach to business” with the number of cashless businesses in the U.S. that utilize Square’s service going from 8 percent on March 1 to 31 percent on April 23.